-Those companies forming part of the venture capital activity are not considered to be subsidiaries, because in accordance with the Regulations on Management of Venture Capital Funds and Companies, the ICF has no control over their management, with the only exception being Capital MAB F.C.R. and Capital Expansió F.C.R., which are solely owned by the ICF and managed by ICF Capital S.G.E.I.C.
+Those companies forming part of the venture capital activity are not considered to be subsidiaries, because in accordance with the Regulations on Management of Venture Capital Funds and Companies, the ICF has no control over their management, with the only exception being Capital MAB F.C.R., Capital Expansió F.C.R., ICF Venture Tech II, F.C.R.E. and Capital Expansió II F.C.R.E., with a 100% participation by the Entity and managed by the company ICF Capital S.G.E.I.C.
 S.A.U.